PeterKoffer/athenaskole-zoelive-20/ENHANCED_NELIE_README.md

 - Real-world application scenarios
 - Creative exploration opportunities
 - Immediate feedback and encouragement

+## 🗺️ Two Paths of Learning

+1. **Daily Learning Universe**
+   - Multi-subject adventures lasting around **2–3 hours**
+   - Adapted to school and teacher settings as well as each student's skills
+   - Can span a single day or continue across a week for deeper projects

+2. **Training Ground**
+   - Focused practice on a single subject
+   - Sessions generated on demand and can run as long as needed
+   - Ideal for rehearsing specific skills or catching up on missed concepts
 - Celebration of student growth

 ## 🏗️ System Architecture